 And you must love the Lord your God with all your heart, all your soul, all your mind, and all your strength.’
 The second is equally important: ‘Love your neighbor as yourself.’
 No other commandment is greater than these.”
 Mark 12:30–31 NLT

 The church has excelled in teaching people to love God and love others.
 But loving ourselves is often de-emphasized, if not characterized as being selfish.
 But it’s rather impossible to love others in a healthy, sustainable way without loving and taking care of ourselves.

 So fathers, on a day in celebration of you, I urge you to consider just one way you could begin prioritizing yourself in areas that have been neglected over the years.
 Maybe it’s a hobby; maybe it’s your health; maybe it’s with money; maybe it’s with vacation time.
 Ask God.
 He’ll have a good idea or two.

 You have permission.
 Even a mandate.

-Occasionally, if not regularly, step back from serving others and doing their bidding and start loving yourself, treating yourself, rewarding yourself and ultimately taking care of yourself.
+Occasionally, if not regularly, step back from serving others and start loving yourself, treating yourself, rewarding yourself and ultimately taking care of yourself.

 This morning, after being awoken two hours before my alarm to twice attend to bloody nose emergencies, I still stuck to my plan of getting in a workout before the day got away from me.
 That filled my soul for the day and set me up to feel like the captain of the ship that is my life and to be the father I want to be on Father’s Day.